 Figure 13: Bibliometric map of the largest connected co-authorship network of authors of OER-supported research.
 Author names were manually standardized to eliminate misspellings and name variants (e.g. Cordes E and Cordes Ee) were merged prior to creating this network.
-In this map, name size indicates the number of OER-supported publications by that author; values range from 1 to 31 publications.
+In this map, name size indicates the number of OER-supported publications by that author; values range from 1 to 35 publications.
 Name colors indicate communities of authors who tend to write articles together as identified by the community detection algorithm of Blondel and others (2008).
-Line size and darkness indicate the number of co-authored works between the connected authors; values range from 1 to 16.
-This map depicts 7,886 co-author relationships between 1,553 authors of OER-supported articles.
+Line size and darkness indicate the number of co-authored works between the connected authors; values range from 3 to 18.
+This map depicts 1328 co-author relationships between 209 authors of OER-supported articles.
+For clarity, lines with a weight of less than 2 were removed and only the largest connected component of the network is shown.